OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

 that are applicable to the referenced entity.

-When a specification holding multiple traits is used as a classifier, the traits are considered additive and specialize the type entity referenced.
+When a specification holding multiple traits is used as a classifier, the traits are considered additive and specialize the type of entity referenced.
 For example, a specification with `traitA` and `traitB` means that the entity should have both `traitA` and `traitB`.